 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit”.
-Confucius
+Aristotles

 Por Los Niños in a Mexican-registered non-profit charity founded in 2005 to administer the funds raised by the annual Zihua Sailfest benefit festival.
 All funding decisions are made by a volunteer advisory committee consisting of bilingual educators, international residents and members of the Zihuatanejo business community.